The ColorPerfect Help System

 Film List

-In ColorNeg Mode, the Film List List Menu shows the film calibration choices available for the selected Maker.
-If the list does not show your exact film or you don't know your exact film, try a few that seem closest.
-For the "User" Maker and for ColorPos Mode, where there is no Maker list, the film list is drawn from the current *.negpos file (ColorNeg Mode) or *.colorint file (ColorPos Mode).
-In this User mode, the name showing can be edited to Add a new film to the list, and films can be deleted from the list as well.
+In ColorNeg Mode, the Film List Menu shows the film calibration choices available for the selected Maker and in PerfectRAW Mode the List Menu shows the digital camera RAW calibration choices available for the selected Maker.
+If the list does not show your exact film or camera or you don't know your exact film, try a few that seem closest.
+For the "User" Maker and when there is no Maker list, the film list is drawn from the current *.negpos file (ColorNeg Mode), *.colorint file (ColorPos Mode), or *.pfraw file (PerfectRAW Mode).
+In this User mode, the name shown can be edited to Add a new film to the list, and films can be Deleted from the list as well.
 These lists need to be saved to file before you exit ColorPerfect or you will loose any changes made therein.
-ColorPos always has a "Normal" film listed and ColorNeg always has a USER film "B&W Start."
+ColorPos always has a "Normal" film, PerfectRAW always has a "Generic Digital Camera" listed and ColorNeg always has a USER film "B&W Start."
 These special films cannot be altered or deleted and have the R, G, and B gammas all set to 1.0 to serve as reference points.
+The Generic Digital Camera is a bit different in that it is set up with typical digital camera values that work reasonably well with a wide range of digital cameras.

 Maker